marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 About finding good samples, the diffuse component is pretty much "okay".
 I tried my best to make clever reuse of the resrvoirs, and the rendered images are quite converged.
 Still, some critical areas undergo visible fluctuations - in particular, occluded areas are tough to stabilize.
 This is due to the high variance in such areas, which prevents the use of large radii for the spatial reservoir reuse (otherwise, small scale details would look blurry and be lost).
 I'd like to try addressing the issue by increasing the number of samples gathered for such areas, and make temporal filtering operations more sever where it's needed.

 The specular component is the one more prone to noise.
-Although the directionality is much greater than the diffuse component, the lack of a reservoir's temporal reuse stage negatvely affects the search for good candidate samples, which reflects in visible noise.
-That said, the parameters used for spatial reuse and reservoir resolution must be further tweaked.
+Although the directionality is much greater than the diffuse component, the lack of a reservoir's temporal reuse stage negatively affects the search for good candidate samples, which reflects in visible noise.
+The parameters used for spatial reuse and reservoir resolution must be further tweaked, and i think

 ## Ghosting